chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

   ``build/tmp_baremetal/deploy/images/n1sdp/ewaol-baremetal-sdk-image-n1sdp.*``

-EWAOL baremetal distribution images can be modified by adding run-time validation tests to the distribution by including the ``meta-ewaol-config/kas/tests.yml`` kas configuration file as a Build Modifier.
+EWAOL baremetal distribution images can be modified by adding run-time validation tests and security hardening to the distribution.
+This can be done by including ``meta-ewaol-config/kas/tests.yml`` and ``meta-ewaol-config/kas/security.yml`` kas configuration file as a Build Modifier.
-See :ref:`manual_build_system_run_time_integration_tests` for more details on including run-time validation tests.
+See :ref:`manual_build_system_run_time_integration_tests` for more details on including run-time validation tests and :ref:`manual_build_system_security_hardening` for more details on security hardening.

 Virtualization Distribution
 ===========================